shadpre/3rd_semester_exercises/week33/prg_1_intro/README.md

 ### Presentation topics:
+- Part 1
-- Welcome to 3rd semester
+    - 3rd semester overview
+    - Practical info
+- Part II
     - Introduction to .NET & C#
     - Types
     - Making a console application
-- Properties, fields, attributes
+    - Properties
     - The .NET CLI tool & build system

 **Recommended actions:**
 - Read (or at least glance oer) the root README.md file for practical info
 - Setting up your development environment (check tech from the root README.md )
 - Begin your 3rd semester development journey with Exercises_gettingStarted.md ( https://github.com/uldahlalex/3rd_semester_exercises/blob/main/week33/prg_1_intro/Exercises_GettingStarted.md )
 - Continue with some basic C# method writing in the calculator exercises (same directory as the getting started exercises)
+- If you've finished the Calculator pass-the-unit-test exercises, add the following:
+    - Properties along with accessors.
+    - Make the calculator a complex class by adding properties of other class types.
 - Many tools this semester are "Command-Line-Interface-only".
 Therefore I recommend installing some terminal emulator capable of running bash shell / similar environment.
 My recommendations are the following:
     - **Windows:** Git bash (emulation of UNIX environment).
 If you want a a more full-fledged experience, I recommend installing Windows Subsystem for Linux.
     - **Mac OS:** Terminal (uses zsh; very similar to bash, but technically different)